DCD-Ecosystem/dcd_protocol/docs/02_dcdcli/02_how-to-guides/how-to-update-account-keys.md

 ## Overview
-This how-to guide provides instructions on how to update an account keys for an EOSIO blockchain account using the dcdcli CLI tool.
+This how-to guide provides instructions on how to update an account keys for an DCD blockchain account using the dcdcli CLI tool.

 The example uses `dcdcli` to update the keys for the **alice** account.